dainqd/base_laravel/README.md

 4. In your browser, visit http://localhost/phpmyadmin and create a new database with  collation utf8mb4_unicode_ci, then import the attached .sql file (optional)
 5. Download the source code and open it on your IDE (such as PHPStorm)
 6. Install dependencies: composer install
-7. Create env file: copy .env.example .env
+7. Create env file: cp .env.example .env
 8. Update database credentials in .env file
 9. Run migration if you have not imported the sql file: php artisan migrate:fresh --seed
 10. Generate app key: php artisan key:generate